acarabott/ChromeREPL/README.md

 Don't worry, commands are provided to do this for you 😅.

-1. If you haven't opened Chrome, use the `Chrome Console: Start Chrome` command.
+1. If you haven't opened Chrome, use the `Chrome REPL: Start Chrome` command.
-2. If Chrome is already running, use `Chrome Console: Restart Chrome with remote debugging`*
+2. If Chrome is already running, use `Chrome REPL: Restart Chrome with remote debugging`*

 >**this will quit and re-open Chrome, if you want to preserve your tabs, make sure you have set this behaviour in Chrome's settings: `On start-up: Continue where you left off`.*

 ## Usage

 1. Start/Restart Chrome as above
-2. Run the `Chrome Console: Connect to Tab` command
+2. Run the `Chrome REPL: Connect to Tab` command
 3. Select the tab you want to connect to
 4. You should see `"Sublime Text connected"` in the Chrome Developer Tools console
 5. Use <kbd>Shift</kbd> <kbd>Enter</kbd> in Sublime Text to execute JavaScript code: